martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 2^62 - 1.
 Clients MUST ignore a transport parameter with a value that exceeds this limit.

+To reduce header overhead, servers MAY consistently use a Packet Length Offset of zero to reduce header overhead if and only if it either (1) never sends Retry packets, or (2) can guarantee, through the use of persistent storage or other means, that it will never lose the cryptographic state required to generate the salt before the promised expiration time. {{retry-injection}} describes the implications if it uses zero without meeting these conditions.

 Servers MUST either generate a random salt and Packet Length Offset and store a mapping of aliased version and ITE to salt and offset, or generate the salt and offset using a cryptographic method that uses the version number, ITE, and only